inveniosoftware/docs-invenio-rdm/docs/develop/architecture/software.md

 **Scope**

-The guide provides a high-level architecture overview of the core part of InvenioRDM.
+The guide provides a high-level overview of the core software architecture of InvenioRDM.

-!!! warning "Work in progress"

-    This section is under development.

 ## Layers